Elaborative Interrogation: A Teacher's GuideElaborative Interrogation: A Teacher's Guide - educational concept illustration

 KS4 (Years 10-11) Elaborate in exam-relevant formats.
 Use elaboration as part of self-study.
 Prompts should mirror the causal/evaluative language of GCSE mark schemes.
 "The demand curve for a normal good slopes downward.
 Why does price and quantity demanded move in opposite directions, and why might this not apply to Giffen goods?"

-The most important adjustment for younger pupils is scaffolding.
+The most important adjustment for younger learners is scaffolding.
 EYFS and KS1 children have limited prior knowledge to draw on, so teachers need to provide partial scaffolds: analogies to familiar experiences, sentence stems, or think-pair-share before individual responses.
 This is consistent with McDaniel's finding that elaborative interrogation requires sufficient prior knowledge to be effective.
-With younger pupils, the teacher's role is partly to activate and build the prior knowledge base simultaneously.
+With younger learners, the teacher's role is partly to activate and build the prior knowledge base simultaneously.

 How Elaboration Builds Stronger Memory infographic for teachers